microsoft/Tools-for-Health-Data-Anonymization/README.md

 2. De-identification of fields within Extensions is not supported.

 ## FAQ

+### How to perform de-identified $export oeration on the FHIR server?
+De-identified export is an extension of the standard FHIR $export operation that takes de-identification config details as additional parameters.
+Here are the steps to enable and use de-identified export:

+#### Configuration
+1. Ensure that $export is [configured](https://github.com/microsoft/fhir-server/blob/master/docs/BulkExport.md) on the FHIR server.
+Take a note of the blob account that is configured as export location.
+2. Go to the configuration page of the FHIR server App service on Azure portal and add new application setting with name **FhirServer:Features:SupportsAnonymizedExport** and set its value to **True**.
+3. Save the configuration and restart the App service.

+#### Usage
+1. Create container named **anonymization** in the blob account that is configured as export location.
+Put your [anonymization config](#configuration-file-format) file in this container.
+You can also use the sample [HIPAA Safe Harbor config file](sample-configuration-file-for-hipaa-safe-harbor-method).
+2. Note the Etag of the config file in the blob store.
+You can see the Etag in the properties dialog of the blob in the Azure Storage Explorer or at Azure portal.
+3. Call the $export method on your FHIR server using the following URL pattern.
+It is an asynchronous call that returns HTTP 202 on success, and _content-location_ in header.

+**{FHIR service base URL}/$export?_container={container name}&_anonymizationConfig={config file name}&_anonymizationConfigEtag="{ETag of config file}"**

+here, _\_container_ is the name of the target container within the blob account where you want the data to be exported.

+4. Go to the _content-location_ to check the status of the export.
+Once completed, the _content-location_ URL provides the URLs of the exported resources.

 ### How can we use FHIR Tools for Anonymization to anonymize HL7 v2.x data
 You can build a pipeline to use [FHIR converter](https://github.com/microsoft/FHIR-Converter) to convert HL7 v2.x data to FHIR format, and subsequently use FHIR Tools for Anonymization to anonymize your data.